 That’s emphatically not to say that what happens in the US or the EU is merely going to be “rubberstamped” in India.
 Competition law is much more sophisticated than that.
 For example, market conditions in Mumbai are very different than they are in Manhattan or Montevideo.
 A good competition lawyer has to consider those market dynamics, apply the law to those facts, and use international precedents in the correct fashion to understand how other jurisdictions have looked at the issue.

 What advice would you like to give to a law student who wishes to make a career in competition law?

 There’s absolutely no reason why a new lawyer shouldn’t go right into competition law.
 But I think it’s very important to understand that even though the substantive provisions of the Competition Act are very short, the law is incredibly complicated, involving a mix of law, economics, and market conditions.
 There is a tremendous amount of artistry that is involved in being a great competition lawyer, as the same set of facts in one industry can result in a totally different outcome in another industry.
 The key to being a great competition lawyer is understanding what that mix is.

-Lots of law students find it very difficult to find their area of interest.
-What would be your advice to a law student or young lawyer who is suffering from this dilemma?
+What would be your advice to a law student or young lawyer who is indecisive about their area of specialisation?

 Law students or newly-inducted lawyers should try to immerse themselves in as many areas of law as they can.
 It first starts in law school, where you have the luxury of learning many different aspects of law.
 The reality of the situation, however, is that if you don’t use that knowledge, you lose that knowledge.